-It’s famous.
-It’s visually stunning.
+It’s famously stunning.
+It's got a fascinating history.
 It’s a Canadian Rockies icon.
 You guessed it: we’re talking about the incomparable Spirit Island on Maligne Lake here in Jasper.

 Spirit Island has been a must-see destination for years, but you’ve likely encountered this landmark even beyond the borders of Jasper National Park.
 Be it in a movie, in a painting, or on a postcard - the beauty and mystery of Spirit Island have been circulated around the globe.
 Thinking about the widespread popularity of this Rocky Mountain export made us curious: where in the world is Spirit Island, really?